NAMI Indiana Mental Health &

 - Summit exhibitor

-Rooms are available for the evening of March 7 at a group rate.
-This discount is available through February 20.
-If you would like to book a room, please follow this link or contact the hotel directly at 800-228-9290 and let the hotel staff know that you are attending the NAMI Indiana Mental Health & Criminal Justice Summit.
+Rooms are available at the Embassy Suites by Hilton Plainfield Indianapolis Airport for the evening of March 5 at a group rate.
+This discount is available through February 10.
+To book your hotel room, please visit this link and use the group code 909.
+You may also contact the hotel directly at 1-800-EMBASSY (1-800-362-2779) and book using the code, event name: NAMI Indiana Mental Health & Criminal Justice Summit, and date: March 5-6.

 Continuing education credits are available with registration: